ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

 #### HTML Local Storage - Recommended

-It requires JavaScript be enabled, because reading and writing to the client requires an explicit page be rendered.
+> It requires JavaScript be enabled because reading and writing to the client requires an explicit page be rendered.
-This feature is safe to enable globally.
+> Note that this feature is safe to enable globally.
 The implementation is written to check for this capability in each client, and to back off to cookies.

 1. Become ROOT:
    * `sudo su -`